jvishnu40/jvishnu40.github.io/_posts/2017-10-21-Tsunami-UDP.md

 $ tar -cvzf data.tar.gz dummy.file
 ```

 Now we will copy `kill.sh` script from `trans-tsunami` directory into `data` directory.
-The task of this script is to automatically close the tsunami server when it finishes tranferring the first data.
+The task of this script is to automatically close the tsunami server when it finishes transferring the first data.
 If it is needed to send multiple files then it is recommended to tar those file into a single file.
 Assuming you are still in `data` directory, use following command to copy the file,

 ```shell
 $ cp ../kill.sh .